nodejs/node/doc/api/esm.md

 >    and _"%5C"_ respectively), then
 >    1. Throw an _Invalid Module Specifier_ error.
 > 1. If the file at _resolvedURL_ is a directory, then
->    1. Throw a _Unsupported Directory Import_ error.
+>    1. Throw an _Unsupported Directory Import_ error.
 > 1. If the file at _resolvedURL_ does not exist, then
 >    1. Throw a _Module Not Found_ error.
 > 1. Set _resolvedURL_ to the real path of _resolvedURL_.